 Let us help you reach new markets and promote your content, with our expertise in re-versioning your audio and video content.
 You will get an all-inclusive, cost-effective and hassle-free video translation solution.
-From transcribing and translating a video and voicing it over to creating Flemish subtitles and graphically editing captions or on-screen text for a foreign language version of your video – we can do it all!
+From transcribing, translating a video and voicing it over, to creating Flemish subtitles and graphically editing captions or on-screen text for a foreign language version of your video – we can do it all!

 Impress your customers with a Flemish version of your audio or video content, including business presentations, corporate and educational videos, e-learning courses, feature films, promo videos and many more.

 GoLocalise adhere to rigorous quality assurance processes to monitor quality and precision throughout every stage of a translation project.

 You won’t need to worry about the technical side or whether your product meets industry standards.
 Our experienced project managers are all trained in voice over and subtitling and are well aware of the requirements and constraints involved.
 We work with industry-standard subtitling software to thoroughly check all subtitle files before delivery, to ensure you get the highest quality possible.

 We have more than 15 years' experience in the localisation field, so you are in safe hands.
 You can rest assured and trust us to deliver an accurately timed and perfectly translated Flemish version of your script, audio or video content!

 Whether you are a corporate client or a translation or production company, we will adapt to your needs so that you can add video or audio translation services to your portfolio of services.